 Earnings from Operations Awards for Mr. Alberini and Ms. Anderson.
 In June 2021, the Compensation Committee also granted awards of restricted stock units to Mr. Alberini and Ms. Anderson in accordance with the executives' employment agreement or offer letter, as applicable.
 No portion of these awards (the "2022 Earnings from Operations Awards") will vest if the Company does not achieve a threshold level of earnings from operations for fiscal 2022 established by the Compensation Committee of \$150.0 million (subject to the adjustments described above under "Performance Award for Mr. Paul Marciano").
 The awards were determined by the Compensation Committee to be, in light of Mr. Alberini and Ms. Anderson's roles with the Company, an appropriate incentive for the executive officers to achieve the specific earnings goal and to continue employment with the Company through the vesting periods.
-If the threshold earnings from operations level for fiscal 2022 is achieved, the units subject to the award will vest, subject to the executive's continued employment, in annual installments over a three-year period (in the case of the award granted to Mr. Alberini) or a four-year period (in the case of the award granted to Ms. Anderson).
+If the threshold earnings from operations level for fiscal 2022 is achieved, the units subject to the award will vest, subject to the executive's continued employment, in annual installments over a three-year period (in the case of the award granted to Ms. Anderson).
 The Compensation Committee believes this structure helps to further align these executives' interests with those of our shareholders.